julia-pascale/pascale-portfolio/assignment2.md

 "Do you have information about frequency of use?"

 ### reflection on the feedback
-People seemed to agree that the axis labels were really confusing.
-Here are some of the axis labels I tried: good/bad  | energy level <br>
+##### People seemed to agree that the axis labels were really confusing.
+Here are some of the axis labels I tried:
-positivity | energy <br>
+good/bad | energy level <br>  positivity | energy <br>
 positivity of feeling | no label for arousal <br>
 energy of feeling | no label for valence <br>
 **pleasantness of feeling | energy of feeling** <br>

-The title is another area to add value to this graph.
+##### The title is another area to add value to this graph.
 Here are some of the titles I came up with:
 "How do these emojis feel to you?" <br>
 "What feeling do these emoji bring up for people?" <br>
-**"How Americans Scored Emoji Using the Arousal-Valence Model"** <-- this would work for the actual study graphic "The relative pleasantness and energy levels of emoji" <br>
+"How Americans Scored Emoji Using the Arousal-Valence Model" **<- this would work for the actual study graphic** <br>
+"The relative pleasantness and energy levels of emoji" <br>
 **"What feelings do emojis mean?"**